North Carolina Legal Sports Betting Overview

 Sportsbooks will likely accept deposits from e-wallets like PayPal when online sports betting is legalized.
 Online banking methods like online bank transfers and Automated Clearing House (ACH) will also be available.

-Who is Eligible to Bet in NC?
+Who is Not Eligible to Bet in NC?

 You must be at least 21 years old to place sports bets in North Carolina.
 You must bring a valid photo ID to prove your age when you go to wager.
 In addition, any individual listed below is prohibited from sports betting: